smichaelsen/typo3-fal-filewriter/README.md

 Little helper package for when you want to create files and save them to TYPO3's File Abstraction Layer

+## Installation

+FAL Filewriter is no TYPO3 extension and not available via TER.
+It can only be installed via composer:

+`composer require smichaelsen/fal-filewriter`

 ## Usage

 ### FileGenerator